 Air quality

-Together with Medway Council, and Kent's 12 district and borough councils, we are part of the Kent and Medway Air Quality Partnership.
-We support the other local authorities in this partnership to meet their legal duties to monitor and take action to address areas of poor air quality.
+We are part of the Kent and Medway Air Quality Partnership.
+It includes Medway Council and Kent's 12 district and borough councils.
+We support other local authorities in this partnership.
+They must meet their legal duties to monitor and fix areas of poor air quality.

 The Kent and Medway Energy and Low Emissions Strategy recognises air pollution as a priority for action.
-We are the lead authority for the strategy and we work with the Air Quality Partnership to take co-ordinated action.
+We are the lead authority for the strategy.
+We work with the Air Quality Partnership to take co-ordinated action.

 Legal requirements